KIID: Sale to Punjabi American Media

-On August 13, 2014, Disney put KIID and twenty-two other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
+On August 13, 2014, Disney put KIID and twenty-two other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.
 Disney originally planned to temporarily shut down the station on September 26, 2014.
 However, it remained on the air and continued carrying Radio Disney programming until it was sold.

 On June 29, 2015, Radio Disney Sacramento filed an application to sell KIID to Punjabi American Media.
 It was approved by the FCC on August 26, 2015.
 The sale was completed on September 25, 2015, at a purchase price of $800,000.